zapier/visual-builder/docs/_docs/input-designer.md

 ![Zapier hidden trigger setting](https://cdn.zappy.app/fc6965bd8bfd1aa64cd5c1f75206ed3f.png)

-First make a trigger as normal, with a key, name, and noun, though feel free to leave the description free as this trigger won't be seen by users.
+First, create a trigger as normal, with a key, name, and noun.
+Feel free to leave the description empty, as this trigger won't be seen by users.
 In the _Visibility Options_ field, select `Hidden` to hide this trigger from your app's trigger list in Zapier.

-Skip the _Input Designer_ tab as the dynamic dropdown does not need any input data.
+Skip the _Input Designer_ tab, as the dynamic dropdown cannot require any user input.

 ![Zapier hidden trigger API setting](https://cdn.zappy.app/06a95ff12355256500957dee6aa007d0.png)

 Then select the _API Configuration_ tab, and add the API call where Zapier can fetch the data from your API.
-In standard Zapier triggers, you would use an API call that fetches new or newly updated items.
-Here, though, use an API call that pulls in a list of the data that you need for your dynamic dropdown.
+For standard Zapier triggers, you would use an API call that fetches new or newly updated items.
+For dynamic dropdowns, instead use an API call that pulls in a list of the items that the user can select from.

 ![Zapier hidden trigger API options](https://cdn.zappy.app/81be9d8ede3b19a8d4b5f58125575076.png)

 Many API calls will need additional configuration to pull in data in the order that makes most sense in your menu.
-You may want to sort options in the order they were added or updated, and could want to have the API fetch more items at once than the default.
-Set these from the _Show Options_ menu.
+You may want to sort options in the order they were added or updated, or want to have the API fetch more items at once than the default.
+Set these parameters from the _Show Options_ menu.

 Additionally, most dynamic menus should let users load additional data if your API supports pagination.
-The first API call might pull in 20 items for example; if they request additional items, Zapier would call the API again and request the second page for the next 20 items.
+The first API call might pull in 20 items; if the user requests additional items, Zapier would call the API again and request the second page for the next 20 items.

-To add that, check the _Support Paging_ box, then in your API call include your API's pagination key and the {% raw %}`{{bundle.meta.page}}`{% endraw %} value to pull in a page value.
+To allow loading additional data with pagination, check the _Support Paging_ box.
+In your API call, include your API's pagination key and the {% raw %}`{{bundle.meta.page}}`{% endraw %} value to pull in a page value.
 Zapier will call page `0` first, then page `1` when users request additional entries, using zero-based numbering.
-You can customize the pagination from the _Code Mode_ button as well.
-Check our _[Pagination Triggers guide](https://platform.zapier.com/docs/triggers#how-to-use-pagination)_ for more details.
+You can customize the pagination using [Code Mode](./faq#code-mode).
+Check the _[Pagination Triggers guide](./triggers#how-to-use-pagination)_ for more details.

 <a id="order"></a>